Nizampet

 Nizampet is a satellite city of Hyderabad and a municipal corporation situated in Bachupally mandal, Medchal-Malkajgiri district of Telangana, India.
-It is administered as Nizampet Municipal Corporation.
+Till 2025, It was administered as Nizampet Municipal Corporation.
+Nizampet is now part of the Cyberabad Municipal Corporation, after merger of 27 urban local bodies into GHMC.

 Nizampet lies to the northwestern end of Hyderabad City.
 It is one of the fastest-growing suburbs around the IT corridor of Hyderabad, because of its affordability and relatively pollution-free environment and despite its water scarcity.
 In 2018, the government provided municipal water to the area which caused prices to rise.